 - 5.24 The Green Network seeks to integrate biodiversity, landscaping, active travel, flood mitigation, open space and climate change adaptation and other relevant interests.
 It will be made up of green spaces (parks, public spaces, woodland spaces etc) and blue spaces (rivers, streams wetlands and SUDS etc).
-Although the Green Network will not compensate for the loss of flood plains, it can provide some mitigation for flooding and some adaptation for climate change.
+Although the Green Network will not compensate for the loss of flood plains, it can be used for climate change adaptation and flood mitigation.
 It aims to maintain and improve quality of place, including in relation to the setting and identity of settlements, and address environmental inequalities, promote active travel and enhance health and well being.
-The development of the Green Network over time will help improve the quality of life in the area and connections for people and biodiversity. - 5.25 East Lothian's Green Network extends within and between settlements and into the countryside and along the coast.
+The development of the Green Network over time will help improve the quality of life in the area and improve connections for people and biodiversity. - 5.25 East Lothian's Green Network extends within and between settlements and into the countryside and along the coast.
 Existing green network assets include protected natural heritage sites, active travel routes, beaches, parks, woodlands.
-The Council intends to adopt a Green Network Strategy as supplementary planning guidance to this plan.
-Once adopted
+The Council's Green Network Strategy is supplementary planning guidance to this plan and seeks to deliver new or improved green infrastructure, including as part of new development.